 More than anything, the Sabbath is a sacred point of connection with God.
-We work for six days in the material world, but on the seventh, the Sabbath, we recalibrate our focus on God.
+We work for six days in the material world, but on the seventh, the Sabbath, we recalibrate our focus on God and all things meaningful.

 The significance of the Sabbath and its centrality to Jewish life is expressed in how we refer to the days of the week.
-Instead of separate names for each day, such as "Sunday," in Hebrew, the days of the week are named according to their proximity to the Sabbath.
-So Sunday is called "the first day (toward the Sabbath)," and so on.
+Instead of separate names for each day, such as "Sunday," "Monday," etc., in Hebrew, the days of the week are named according to their proximity to the Sabbath.
+So Sunday is called "the first day (toward the Sabbath)," Monday is "the second day (toward the Sabbath)," and so on.